 Building a small farm shed in an inaka area of Japan.
 The materials were mostly reclaimed and from what was on-hand on the farm.
-Incorporating elements of local architecture, the design allows farming tools and materials to stay on site at the field and provides workspace at a… Continue reading
+Incorporating elements of local architecture, the design allows farming tools and materials to stay on site at the… Continue reading

 Sunnobi tanto are larger than ordinary tanto (nagasa above 1 shaku) and may have sori similar to ko-wakizashi.
 Read more about the process of yaki-ire.

 1. Using approximately a 1:1:1 mixture of natural clay, polishing stone powder and ground charcoal to mask the back of a hand forged blade about 1-1.5mm thick to slow down the cooling rate.

 2. Brushing on a thin slip layer with extra charcoal added along the exposed edge to speed up the cooling rate and protect from carbon loss.

 3. Carefully heating in a charcoal forge supplied by air from a fuigo box bellows until the edge reaches critical temperature.

 4. Plunging edge-first into cold rainwater to cool the blade quickly and harden the edge while leaving the rest tough and resilient.